hawkmatix/distribution/README.rst

     1. Unzip the downloaded file ``distribution-master.zip``.
     2. Locate the source file ``HawkmatixDistribution.cs``.
-    3. Move the source file to the NinjaTrader indicator folder ``Documents/NinjaTrader 7/bin/Custom/Indicator``.
+    3. Move the source file to the NinjaTrader indicator folder ``Documents/ NinjaTrader 7/bin/Custom/Indicator``.
-    4. Open any indicator in NinjaTrader by going to Tools > Edit NinjaScript > Indicator...
+    4. Open any indicator in NinjaTrader by going to Tools > Edit NinjaScript
+        > Indicator...
     5. Press the ``compile`` button in the menu bar.

 Package Contents